yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Tactical Areas
   - Include zones that offer strategic advantages.
-  - Design chokepoints, elevated spots, and other tactical features.
+  - Design choke points, elevated spots, and other tactical features.
   - Provides a means for players to gather information discreetly.

 ### Treasure